caesar003/togler/README.md

 Add `~/.local/bin` to your `PATH` if it’s not already there.

+---

 ### 2. Define Keyboard Shortcuts

 This is the real power of `togler`: launching or hiding apps with a single keypress.

-You can assign keybindings to these one-liner scripts using your desktop environment’s shortcut settings:
+You can assign keybindings to these one-liner scripts using your desktop environment’s shortcut settings.

 #### For GNOME: